Circle of Hope Girls Ranch: Legal proceedings

-On March 9, 2021, Boyd and Stephanie Householder were taken into state custody.
+On 9 March 2021, Boyd and Stephanie Householder were taken into state custody.
 The Missouri Attorney General's office announced that Boyd was being charged with 79 felony counts and 1 misdemeanor, which included charges for child molestation and sodomy.
 Stephanie was also charged with 22 felony counts; all for child abuse and child neglect.
 They pled not guilty.
 Eric Schmitt, Missouri's Attorney General, said the Circle of Hope case was "one of the most widespread cases of sexual, physical and mental abuse patterns against young girls and women in Missouri history".
 The Householders maintain their innocence, and their defense attorney petitioned for them to be released on bond, stating that they are "very good people ... [with] outstanding reputations and spotless records".
-On June 14, 2021, their initial bond request was denied.
+On 14 June 2021, their initial bond request was denied.
 Their bond hearing was held in the Vernon County Circuit Court in the city of Nevada, as the Householders had moved after the closure of the ranch.

-During a preliminary hearing on May 20, 2021, prosecutors shared details from their interviews with former residents.
+During a preliminary hearing on 20 May 2021, prosecutors shared details from their interviews with former residents.

 As of July 2022, they were released to home detention on a $10,000 bond after Boyd Householder reportedly said he had contracted COVID-19 and Stephanie Householder complained of blood clots in her right foot.
 Former residents expressed disgust at the decision; the Householders' daughter Amanda said their release made her "sick to [her] stomach".
 Attorney General Schmitt also criticized their release, saying it was the responsibility of the Cedar County jail administrator to find another facility to hold them instead of releasing them.

 In 2023, Missouri Attorney General Andrew Bailey offered Stephanie Householder a plea deal that would involve her testifying against her husband, which she declined.

-Boyd Householder died at age 75 on June 25, 2024, whilst awaiting trial.
+Boyd Householder died at age 75 on 25 June 2024, whilst awaiting trial.
 He had been suffering from heart and lung problems for several years.

-Stephanie Householder's trial is currently scheduled for September 29, 2025.
+Stephanie Householder's trial is currently scheduled for 29 September 2025.
+Stephanie Householder pleaded guilty to six counts of abuse or neglect of a child and seven counts of endangering the welfare of a child in a ritual or ceremony and was sentenced to 120 days in jail and five years of probation.